Programmatic SEO for SaaS Companies

 Three page types that work consistently for SaaS:

-- Comparison pages: "[Your Product] vs [Competitor]" — captures prospects actively evaluating alternatives.
+- Comparison pages: "[Your Product] vs [Competitor]" captures prospects evaluating alternatives.
+These pages convert at 5-8% because the searcher is already in buying mode.

-- Alternative pages: "[Competitor] Alternatives" — captures prospects unhappy with a competitor.
+- Alternative pages: "[Competitor] Alternatives" captures prospects unhappy with a competitor.
+Monday.com ranks for "Asana alternatives" and pulls thousands of visitors monthly from that single page.

 Zapier has 25,000+ integration pages.
 G2 has millions of comparison pages.
-These are not content experiments — they are proven programmatic SEO strategies at massive scale.
+HubSpot publishes hundreds of "vs" pages.
+These are not content experiments: they are proven programmatic SEO strategies at massive scale.
 The same approach works for SaaS companies with 50-500 pages.

 Building Comparison and Alternative Pages